List of Star Wars creatures: Asyyyriak

 The Asyyyriak lives in the forests of Kashyyyk.
 It spends most of its time high above the forest floor.
 It has an elongated head and a pointed snout filled with sharp teeth.
 It has six legs, which are positioned along its flexible spine to provide a highly maneuverable frame.
 Each foot has four toes, which end in razor sharp talons.
 Its body is covered with long brown and green hair, which lies on top of green skin.

 Asyyyriaks primarily prey upon avians and other small animals.
 A few small Wookiee children are lost each year because of the Asyyyriak.
 Asyyyriaks hibernate during cold seasons, and tend to favor a hollow tree trunk as a den.

 Aquatic Gundark

 A medium-sized predator from Yavin 4, It stalks the shallows of streams and lakes for runyips and whisper birds.
 It has multiple sets of eyes to allow simultaneous vision above and below the water.

 B

+Bandara

-BandaraBandaras, which are also known as sandbar dwellers, are beetles from the planet Devaron who live in huge unyielding swarms on sandbars and beaches.
+Bandaras, which are also known as sandbar dwellers, are beetles from the planet Devaron who live in huge unyielding swarms on sandbars and beaches.
 Their unified mating call during the summer can be unbearable to hear.